MicrosoftLearning/MB-330-Microsoft-Dynamics-365-Supply-Chain-Management/Instructions/Labs/Case Study 0 Intro .md

 ---
 lab:
     title: 'Case study instructions'
-    module: 'Module 0: Supply chain management case studies '
+    module: 'Module 0: Supply chain management case studies'
 ---

 Case study instructions
 =======================

--   Please observe and follow the instructor introduction to the case study on the power point.
+-   Please observe and follow the instructor introduction to the case study on the PowerPoint slides.

--   The sequence of exercises in this UI may be different that the sequence the instructor will indicate to you. please follow the sequence indicated by the instructor.
+-   The sequence of exercises in this UI may be different to the sequence the instructor will indicate to you.
+Please follow the sequence indicated by the instructor.

--   Bonus exercises: are exercises students can practiced on their own.
+-   **Bonus exercises** are exercises students can practice on their own, if there is time permitting.

 Supply chain management case studies
 ====================================